-- (a) Monitor the candidate's establishment of the application area and buffer and/or exclusion zones with regard to water bodies and/or sensitive areas. - (b) Observe the candidate's calculation of the appropriate application rate and ability to confine the product distribution within the boundary whilst maintaining the buffer zone clearances. - (c) Question the candidate on the application of Appendix A to CAR Part 137 operations with regard to third party risk. - (d) Observe and/or question the candidate's procedures for dealing with hazards associated with livestock and/or wildlife on the operation of the aircraft and the application of product. - (e) Simulate a task (if necessary) that requires an 'accept or decline' decision based on environmental considerations and determine that the candidate's decision making processes meet the objectives.
+- (a) Monitor the candidate's establishment of the application area and buffer and/or exclusion zones with regard to water bodies and/or sensitive areas. - (b) Observe the candidate's calculation of the appropriate application rate and ability to confine the product distribution within the boundary whilst maintaining the buffer zone clearances. - (c) Observe and/or question the candidate's procedures for dealing with hazards associated with third parties, livestock and/or wildlife on the operation of the aircraft and the application of product. - (d) Simulate a task (if necessary) that requires an 'accept or decline' decision based on environmental considerations and determine that the candidate's decision making processes meet the objectives. - (e) Observe decontamination of the aircraft and spray gear (as appropriate).